Transparency on environmental information is one of OeKB's concerns.

 Exeption from absolute confidentiality

-This law thus stipulates a legal exception from the absolute confidentiality according to the Export Promotion Act (§ 5/6).
+The right of access to environmental information is more important than the absolute confidentiality according to the Export Promotion Act (§ 5/6).

 The Austrian Ministry of Finance has entrusted OeKB to handle its obligations under the Environmental Information Act.